Falkicon/strategy/COMPATIBILITY_GUIDE.md

 World of Warcraft frequently changes its addon API between versions.
 This guide documents known compatibility issues and their solutions.

-> **Strategy 2.0**: This addon has been redesigned for Midnight (WoW 12.0) API compatibility.
-See the "Midnight API Restrictions" section for details on why we moved from target/mouseover detection to button-based announcements.
+> **Design Philosophy**: This addon is designed for forward compatibility with future WoW API restrictions (e.g. Midnight 12.0).
+It uses player-initiated button presses instead of target/mouseover auto-detection to ensure long-term stability in M+ and raids.

 ## Midnight (12.0) API Restrictions ⚠️